MicrosoftDocs/Devices-docs/surface-hub/use-room-control-system-with-surface-hub.md

 ## Wiring diagram

 You can use a standard RJ-11 (6P6C) connector to connect the Surface Hub serial port to a room control system.
-This is the recommended method.
-You can also use an RJ-11 4-conductor cable, but we do not recommend this method.
+This method is the recommended method.
+You can also use an RJ-11 4-conductor cable, but we don't recommend this method.

 This diagram shows the correct pinout used for an RJ-11 (6P6C) to DB9 cable.